Online security FAQ

 We need Internet security to ensure the information sent and received online is confidential, valid, and true.
 Here, "confidential" means that unauthorized users can't read transmissions sent from one person to another.
 "Valid" means we are assured that the message comes from you, the legitimate customer.
 "True" means that messages aren't altered during transmission.

 We are committed to protecting your financial information and your privacy, which is why we have extensive security features in place to ensure that banking through ATB Online is safe and private.
-We:
+We will:

 See more information on our commitment to protecting your privacy and the confidentiality of your Personal Information.